YurisCodingClub/accessibility-mentor/README.md

 To contribute to the project, please read the [contribution guideline](https://github.com/YurisCodingClub/accessibility-mentor/blob/main/CONTRIBUTING.md) carefully.

+### CodeNewbies

+If you are a complete beginner in coding or open source, don't worry.
+Let's start with the following:
+Look up what semantic HTML means.
+Think about what a navigation actually is (a list of links).
+Use the corresponding semantic HTML for it.
+You can find everything needed to fulfill this issue by looking the terms up in [w3schools](https://www.w3schools.com) or [MDN](https://developer.mozilla.org/en-US/).
+If these sites are new to you, don't worry.
+You will get used to them over time.
+Happy coding 🙂

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).